Hardingendaniel/ie500417_group_07/data/markdown/comparison_graph_explanation.md

 # Total Greenhouse Gas Emissions Forecast Comparison

-This graph illustrates the **total greenhouse gas (GHG) emissions forecast** for European countries from 1990 to 2022, alongside predictions for future years using various forecasting methods.
-The data includes both historical actual emissions and modeled forecasts using ARIMA, Exponential Smoothing, Polynomial Regression, and AdaBoost.
+This graph presents the total greenhouse gas (GHG) emissions for European countries from 1990 to 2020, along with forecasts extending into future years using three different forecasting methods: ARIMA, Exponential Smoothing, and AdaBoost Regression.
+The visualization includes both historical emissions data and model-generated forecasts, providing a comprehensive view of past trends and future projections.

 ### Key Features:
-- **Red Line**: Historical GHG emissions data for Europe.
+- **BLue Line:** Actual GHG emissions data for Europe from 1990 to 2020.
+- **Dashed lines (Validation forecasts)**
+    - **ARIMA Validation Forecast:** Represents the ARIMA model's predictions during the validation period.
+    - **Exponential Smoothing Validation Forecast:** Represents the Exponential Smoothing model's predictions during the validation period.
+    - **AdaBoost Validation Forecast:** Represents the AdaBoost model's predictions during the validation period.
+- **Dotted lines (Future forecasts)**
-- **Blue Dashed Line**: ARIMA forecast for future GHG emissions.
+    - **ARIMA Future Forecast:** Shows the ARIMA model's forecasted GHG emissions for future years.
-- **Yellow Dotted Line**: Exponential Smoothing forecast for future GHG emissions.
+    - **Exponential Smoothing Future Forecast:** Shows the Exponential Smoothing model's forecasted GHG emissions for future years.
-- **Green Dashed Line**: Polynomial Regression forecast.
-- **Purple Dotted Line**: AdaBoost forecast model.

-### Additional Data:
-- **Orange Line (Secondary Y-Axis)**: Total European GHG emissions, aggregated across all european countries from another dataset that has data after 2020.
-- This allows for comparison of model predictions.
+    - **AdaBoost Future Forecast:** Shows the AdaBoost model's forecasted GHG emissions for future years.

 ### Insights:
-- The historical emissions data shows a gradual decline in total GHG emissions since the 1990s.
+- **Historical Trends:** The historical emissions data shows a gradual decline in total GHG emissions since the 1990s.
-- Forecasting models predict further decreases in emissions, with slight variation in the rate of decline depending on the methodology.
+- **Model Predictions:** Forecasting models predict further decreases in emissions, with slight variation in the rate of decline depending on the methodology.
-- The orange line highlights the overall aggregated trend of emissions in Europe, which aligns closely with the historical data and forecasts.
+- **Comparative Analysis:** By displaying all models together, we can compare their forecasts, assessing which models align more closely with historical trends and each other.
+-
 ### Notes:
-- The secondary y-axis (on the right) shows the total European GHG emissions scale for better visualization of aggregated data.
+- **Validation Period:** The dashed lines during the validation period allow us to assess each model's accuracy by comparing predictions against actual data.
+- **Future Uncertainty:** While future forecasts provide valuable insights, they are subject to uncertainties, especially considering potential policy changes, technological advancements, or unforeseen events affecting emissions.